davidpagnon/Maya-Mocap/README.md

   3. Add each piece of code to your shelf as an executable button.\
 Click on 'Create a new shelf', and then edit it by clicking on 'Shelf editor'.\
-Under 'Command' tab, select 'Python', and type
+Under 'Command' tab, select 'Python', and type:

        ```
        filename = "PATH_TO_YOUR_SCRIPT.py"